Phionex-m/Contest/Readme.txt

 My codeforces profile : https://codeforces.com/profile/Mary.pheonix

-NOTE : system("pause") it is not important you can remove it
+NOTE : system("pause") it is not important you can remove it Note : The explaination of the problems not by the  order .

 ### Explaination about these problems :